newjersey/navigator.business.nj.gov/content/src/filings/hic-license-renew.md

 ---
 Your Home Improvement Contractor license will expire every year.
 You will receive a renewal notice in the mail at least 2 weeks prior to the start of the renewal period.

+**Please note:** you will only see the option to renew online once the renewal period opens for your Home Improvement Contractor license.

 ---
 ### Application Requirements
 * Business Name